Install and run anti-virus software

 Faculty and staff are required to run anti-virus software on any computers either owned by the University or used to process University information as part of their job responsibilities.
 This requirement can be automated through the University's computer management service.

-- Configure McAfee VirusScan to automatically and regularly scan your computer for threats.
+- Configure your computer's anti-virus software to automatically and regularly scan your computer for threats.

 - Use the University's computer management service to manage anti-virus scanning and other security-related processes.

-- Install anti-virus software on your computers.
-(Mobile-ready anti-virus software is available for some smartphones and tablets as well.)
+- Mobile-ready anti-virus software is available for some smartphones and tablets.

 - Configure your anti-virus software to routinely and automatically scan your system and quarantine or remove detected malware.